Sacred Songs

-Sacred Songs is the first solo album by American singer/songwriter Daryl Hall.
-It was produced by guitarist Robert Fripp, who also played on the album.
-Its chart debut was March 29, 1980.
+Sacred Songs is the first solo album by American singer/songwriter Daryl Hall, released on March 11, 1980.
+It was produced by Robert Fripp, who also played guitar on the album.

 The album was recorded in 1977, but RCA Records did not release it for three years.
-According to Nick Tosches, who wrote Dangerous Dances, the authorized biography of Hall & Oates, "RCA refused to release Sacred Songs on the grounds that it wasn't commercial" (p 85).
-When finally issued, the album sold well, but ultimately did not yield a hit single.
+According to Hall & Oates biographer Nick Tosches, "RCA refused to release Sacred Songs on the grounds that it wasn't commercial".
+The album sold well on release, but did not yield a hit single.